Cable vs Fiber Real-World Speeds: What You Actually Get vs What They Advertise

 The FCC Data

 The FCC Measuring Broadband America program measures actual delivered speeds from ISP customers using Whiteboxes installed in homes, measuring real connections during real usage hours.
-The key finding from the 2024 report:
+The key finding from the 13th Fixed report (published 2024): of the 12 ISP/technology configurations tested, eight met or exceeded their advertised download speed during peak hours (7-11pm).
+The four that fell short, landing at 86 to 90 percent, were all DSL.
+The lowest performers were DSL providers at 63 to 72 percent.

 Full Speed Data Table